bagassambega/HueColorSorting/README.md

 # Hue Color Sorting using Python with A* Algorithm

 ## Introduction
 This project is a simple implementation of the A* algorithm to sort colors by hue.
-The project is written in Python and uses the OpenCV library to read and write images.
+The project is written in Python and uses the Image library to read and write images.
 The A* algorithm is used to sort the colors by hue, and will create a matrix of color sorted by its gradient.

 ## Requirements